nateKlaux/Naviga.Docs/CSR_Guide/csr_guide-new_subscription.md

 ## Navigation

 This feature is found in the [subscription search](example.com) window.
 Navigate here and select the **+add account and start call** button to create new subscriptions.
+(SCREEN)

 ## Create a new subscription

+> [!NOTE] Account registration is not created at this step.
+The subscriber does this on their own via self-service or the publication's website.

 **Part 1**